Edictum

 cd scenarios/devops

-python demo_with.py # governed: destructive commands denied
+python demo_with.py # enforced: destructive commands blocked

 python demo_without.py # unguarded: reads .env, runs rm -rf

-When to use YAML vs Python contracts
+When to use YAML vs Python rulesets

 FactorYAMLPython